phoenix850508/random_serial_number/README.md

 <br>
 ✔️ Customize the prefix of serial number titles
 <br>
-✔️ Exclude the letter/numbers that the users does not want to include in the random numbers
+✔️ Exclude the letters/numbers that the user does not want to include in the random numbers
 <br>
 ✔️ Export the generated items to xlsx file
 <br>